A Family-Centered Framework to Support Independence and Smooth Transitions in Aging

 5. Emotional Awareness

 Older adults may grieve the loss of capability or identity, while family members may feel guilt or exhaustion.
+Acknowledging these emotions openly builds empathy and strengthens trust within the family.

 6. Knowledge Empowerment

-Learn about community programs, fall-prevention strategies, or tools like Arlow that simplify coordination.
+Learn about community programs, fall-prevention strategies or tools like Arlow that simplify coordination.

 7. Health and Safety Integration